Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Introduction

-Then
+Then,

 In particular, $(1-\delta_0)e\leq 2$.
-If we allow $\delta_0$ to be $1$, the family of Hirzebruch surfaces is an unbounded family of Calabi-Yau pairs with lc singularities.
+If we allow $\delta_0$ to be $1$, the family of Hirzebruch surfaces is an unbounded family of Calabi--Yau pairs with lc singularities.
 On the other hand, if we impose that $\delta_0$ is uniformly bounded away from $1$, the family is bounded.
-Let us notice that we are only requiring that $(X,\Delta)$ is klt along the generic fiber and as we will see later, this is a very important property for our strategy, cf. \S \ref{boundedness.sect}. \end{example}
+We remark that we are only requiring that $(X,\Delta)$ is klt along the generic fiber and as we will see later, this is a very important property for our strategy, cf. \S~\ref{boundedness.sect}. \end{example}

-In the last section of the paper we propose a slightly different approach that potentially can be generalized to any dimension.
-In order to avoid the effective base point freeness conjecture we use generalized pairs.
-We deduce a suitable generalization of Calabi-Yau pairs are log birationally bounded, see Theorem \ref{log.birat.bnd.gen.pairs.thm}.
-This can be thought as a first step towards birational boundedness of Calabi-Yau pairs in arbitrary dimension.